Bachelor of Arts in Languages

 • Students may not earn a major and a minor in the same language.

-• Complete the following major requirements with a minimum grade of C:
+• Complete the following major requirements.

-Choose one of the following languages:34
+Choose one of the following languages:

 German

-Complete the following four courses:
+Complete the following six courses:

 Intermediate German I